-The Board of Directors of Reinsurance Group of America, Incorporated (the "Company") is making this proxy solicitation in connection with the Company's 2018 Annual Meeting of Shareholders to be held at 2:00 p.m. on May 23, 2018, and all adjournments and postponements thereof.
-The Company is first making available this Proxy Statement and the Company's Annual Report to Shareholders for the year ended December 31, 2017 on April 11, 2018.
+The Board of Directors of Reinsurance Group of America, Incorporated (the "Company") is making this proxy solicitation in connection with the Company's 2019 Annual Meeting of Shareholders to be held at 2:00 p.m. on May 22, 2019, and all adjournments and postponements thereof.
+The Company is first making available the Company's Annual Report to Shareholders for the year ended December 31, 2018 and this Proxy Statement on April 11, 2019.
 The solicitation will primarily be by Internet and mail and the expense thereof will be paid by the Company.
 In addition, proxies may be solicited by directors, officers or employees of the Company in person, or by telephone, facsimile transmission or other electronic means of communication.
-To aid in the solicitation of proxies, we have retained MacKenzie Partners, which will receive a fixed fee of approximately \$15,000, in addition to the reimbursement of out-of-pocket expenses, for its performance of certain ministerial services related to the solicitation.
-MacKenzie Partners will not make any recommendation to shareholders regarding the approval or disapproval of any voting matters.
+To aid in the solicitation of proxies, we have retained MacKenzie Partners, which will receive a fixed fee of approximately \$15,000, in addition to the reimbursement of out-of-pocket expenses, for its performance of certain administrative services related to the solicitation.
+MacKenzie Partners will not make any recommendation to the shareholders regarding the approval or disapproval of any voting matters.

-The close of business on March 23, 2018 has been fixed as the record date for the determination of the Company shareholders entitled to vote at the Annual Meeting.
-As of the record date, approximately 64,510,318 shares of common stock were outstanding and entitled to be voted at the Annual Meeting.
+The close of business on March 22, 2019 has been fixed as the record date for the determination of the Company shareholders entitled to vote at the Annual Meeting.
+As of the record date, approximately 62,544,347 shares of common stock were outstanding and entitled to be voted at the Annual Meeting.